 That’s why I have my own planning system and I recommend you try it if you are struggling with time management.
 You can download my whole system by subscribing.
 I’m releasing new worksheets weekly.

 If you are anything like me, you need to be super organized to handle the daily juggle.
-If you need a journal, this one by Michael Hyatt is a good one.

 The hardest one of all: healthy eating while living on campus